Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmitter bond cost in Ohio?

-The Ohio Superintendent of Financial Institutions requires money transmitters to post surety bonds in order to legally conduct business within the state.
+The Ohio Superintendent of Financial Institutions requires money transmitters to post surety bonds to legally conduct business within the state.
 Prior to reaching out to a surety specialist, applicants should contact the state to determine the exact bond premium that they need to post.
 The bond amount for money transmitters in Ohio are $300,000.